 The CB algorithm offers three key advantages over existing approaches.
-First, it is adaptive: unlike fixed thresholds that must be recalibrated when demand patterns change, the CB algorithm automatically adjusts its matching frequency based on realized costs.
+First, it is adaptive: unlike fixed thresholds that must be recalibrated when demand patterns change, the CB algorithm adjusts its matching frequency based on realized costs once $\alpha$ is fixed or calibrated.
 In high-demand periods, waiting costs accumulate rapidly, triggering more frequent matches; in low-demand periods, the algorithm naturally waits longer to exploit market thickness.
 Second, it is computationally simple: implementation requires only tracking the queue lengths and a running sum of waiting costs, with no need for demand forecasting or complex optimization.
-Third, as we establish in the following subsection, the algorithm provides provable worst-case guarantees, ensuring robust performance even under adversarial arrival patterns.
+Third, as we establish in the following subsection, the algorithm provides provable worst-case guarantees for finite balanced adversarial arrival sequences.